 Prerequisites / Co-requisites

-• Fixed points, bifurcations, and limit cycles in two-dimensional systems
+• Fixed points, bifurcations and limit cycles in one and two dimensions

 • Fractals, and concepts of fractal dimensions